mehulraj19/VerzeoMajorProject/README.md

 # VerzeoMajorProject
 <h1>Introduction</h1>
 This is Major Project for the internship Program from Verzeo.
-We have a group of 5 members and we have divided the work to complete the project within desired time.
+We have group of 5 members and we have divided the work to complete the project within desired time.
 The project includes the concepts of :-
 <ul>
 <li> Data visualization</li>